philips-software/fluent-bit-out-hsdp/README.md

 ```

 Once the above is running you can start other Docker containers and
-use fluentd log driver to start loggin to HSDP logging:
+use fluentd log driver to start logging to HSDP logging:

 ```shell
 docker run --rm -it --log-driver fluentd alpine echo "hello world"